tschumann/sandbot/ReadMe.txt

 A. Unless it's a fairly recent version of Ubuntu, probably not - it's enough work keeping it running on two platforms.
 Recompiling on your distro should hopefully sort it out - let someone know if it won't compile.

 Q. I get an error on Linux: "LoadLibrary failed on sandbot.so: ./libstdc++.so.6: version `CXXABI_1.3.9' not found"
-A. Steam and SteamCMD both come packaged with older version of libstdc++ - move this version out of the way so sandbot can load the version you've installed with your distro's package manager.
+A. Steam and SteamCMD both come packaged with older version of libstdc++ - move this version out of the way so Sandbot can load the version you've installed with your distro's package manager.

 == Changelog ==

 v0.4.3 (??/??/??)
 - [All] Fixed bot_skill 5 not working.
-- [All] Fixed cvars not being read correctly in MetaMod.
+- [All] Fixed cvars not being read correctly in Metamod.
 - [All] bot_skill and bot_count now get written to config.cfg
 - [Opposing Force] Added waypoints for op4cp_park, op4ctf_blackmesa, op4ctf_omen and op4ctf_orange (thanks RoboCop).
 - [Natural Selection] Increased range at which marines will use weapon_machinegun and weapon_heavymachinegun.